Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 About Me
 ======
-Hi, I'm Yuexin Xiang, currently pursuing PhD in the Faculty of Information Technology at Monash University (supervised by [Rafael Dowsley](https://dowsley.net), [Tsz Hon Yuen](https://thyuen.github.io), and [Jiangshan Yu](https://www.jiangshanyu.com)).
+Hi, I'm Yuexin Xiang, currently pursuing PhD in the Faculty of Information Technology at Monash University in Australia.
 My research revolves around blockchain, security, and artificial intelligence.

 <span style="color: red;">If you have any academic inquiries or are interested in exploring potential collaborative projects, please feel free to contact me at</span> <a style="text-decoration: none"><strong>Yuexin.Xiang@monash.edu</strong></a>.